adobe/aem-upload/README.md

 # Releasing

-To publish a new version of the tool, use the following steps:

-1. Ensure you have publish permissions and have run `npm login` using your NPM credentials.
-From the root directory, run `npm publish`.
+To publish a new version of the library, push a new commit with a message that matches the pattern `Release (\\S+)`.
+The captured string will become the version number in a new tag.
+Check the repository's actions to see the status of the release.

-1. Edit `package.json` and increment the version number.
+After the release has finished, increment the version number in `package.json` accordingly.
-1. Commit changes to `package.json`.

 # Todo
 * Pause/resume uploads